LongForWisdom/mips/MIP9/mip9.md

 	- The collateral form (MIP6) has been submitted to the forum and/or has received Domain Greenlight approval (MIP8) from each of the domain teams (smart contracts, risk and oracles).
 2. From then on, the Governance Facilitator(s) are responsible for creating a Community Greenlight Poll for the collateral type in question.
 	- Note that an individual approval poll is created for each collateral asset.
 This poll will use the format defined in MIP9c2 (Governance Poll Template), using ETH as an example collateral type.
-	-  The greenlight polls happen at a fixed time each governance cycle, from the 4th Monday of the month to the 4th Friday of the month.
+	- Community Greenlight Polls occur at a fixed time each governance cycle, starting on the 4th Monday of the month and running for a period of 2 weeks.
 3. The Governance Facilitator(s) are responsible for maintaining a list of collaterals based on the outcome of the individual Community Greenlight Polls.
 This list should include collateral types that have both passed and failed to pass their Community Greenlight Polls.
 4. The collateral assets in the polls will be listed and ranked based on their score.
 As noted above (3), the list includes the collateral types that have both passed and failed to pass in the Community Greenlight Polls.
 It's important to include assets that have failed (negative score) to still be considered based on the domain teams judgment call, because you could have situations where competitors are trying to use MKR to suppress each other's assets in order to get a competitive edge and thus, unfairly put them at a disadvantage by denying them funding from Maker.
 5. Any collateral asset that has passed MIP8, and not had any of its MIP8 greenlight approvals revoked again, including assets that have already had a greenlight poll before, will be included in the MIP9 community greenlight polls, except when for technical reasons there is not enough capacity to hold all the votes, in which case the governance facilitator decides the most important assets to include, prioritizing those that haven't had a vote before.